-20.06.40 Common Review Procedures (h) Post-Decision Actions and Limitations
+20.06.40 Common Review Procedures (h) Post-Decision Actions and Limitations i.
+Action by Board of Zoning Appeals

 (B) Actions by Review or Decision-Making Bodies and Officers

 All decisions shall include a brief summary of the matter being acted upon, and a clear statement of approval, approval with conditions, or disapproval.
 Conditions of approval and commitments shall be clearly stated and enumerated.